richardsavery/demos/_projects/shimoncomposes.md

 <!-- ![](/images/shimonfilm2.png) -->

 ###### About:
-Shimon's development as a film composer came out of a collaboration with [Janet Biggs](http://www.jbiggs.com/) in 2017, out of her concept of a film scored by a robot.
-This project uses many common deep learning computer vision techniques to develop an understanding of a films narrative arc, based on main characters, their emotions and object detection.
-This arc is combined with visually derived director aesthetic choices including pacing and levels of movement.
+Shimon's development as a film composer came out of a collaboration with [Janet Biggs](http://www.jbiggs.com/) in 2017, from her concept of a film scored by a robot.
+This project uses many common deep learning computer vision techniques tracking main characters, their emotions and object detection.
+This metrics are utilized to learn a narrative arc of the film and combined with visually derived director aesthetic choices including pacing and levels of movement.
 These parameters are then used to generate a full score for short films, played by Shimon.

 <iframe src="https://player.vimeo.com/video/339873735" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/339873735">Fragility Curves single channel excerpt</a> from <a href="https://vimeo.com/jbiggs">Janet Biggs</a></p>